-The Hall is a bit of a mish mash, architecturally speaking, having been added to over the years due to the increased wealth of the four Norfolk families who lived there.
+Felbrigg Hall is architecturally interesting, having been added to over the years due to the increased wealth of the four Norfolk families who lived there.
 Rooms were also changed around over the years, so for example the Morning Room, which is the first room you enter, was originally the kitchen and buttery.

 Although the rooms aren't vast, unlike other historic houses such as Houghton Hall, they certainly give you a definite sense that they were lived in, and not just rooms that were used for showing off.